DinaTaklit/Semantic-HTML/README.md

 - We will even gain insight into accessibility concepts and how using different elements changes how those using assistive technologies perceive our webpages by testing our project with a screen reader.
 - Have a solid understanding of how you can write better, semantic HTML.

+## Useful tool

+- ChromeVox extention: Screen Reader, we can use it to verify the accessiblity of the website.

 ## Credits

 All credits go for Pluralsight course Semantic HTML by Susan Simkins